3 Minutes for a Search (updated)

 As public bodies have gone to doing the majority of their communicating by email, access requests for records of emails have increased.
 I expect such requests will continue.
-If the access request is for recent records (emails) an employee can perform a search in Outlook (or other email program) and very quickly locate the emails related to the access request.
-If the requests is for older emails, which have been archived in the Outlook archive system, the search can still be done (it might take a little longer).
+If the access request is for recent records (emails) an employee can perform a search in Outlook (or other email programs) and very quickly locate the emails related to the access request.
+If the requests are for older emails, which have been archived in the Outlook archive system, the search can still be done (it might take a little longer).
 If the access request is for emails that are no longer in the Outlook system, then the search might be more difficult depending on the technology used.
-Or, if the employee has left the organization, and his or her emails have been stored outside the Outlook system, the effort to get those emails could be difficult and time consuming.
-This can be hard work or expensive to find the relevant records.
+Or, if the employee has left the organization, and their emails have been stored outside the Outlook system, the effort to get those emails could be difficult and time consuming.
+This can be hard work or expensive if IT resources are required.

-The best solution is that emails be reviewed regularly by each employee and the ones that are part of the official record, get stored in an organized electronic filing system, such as a shared drive that is accessible to authorized employees or an electronic document records management system (EDRMS).
-I can assure you, this does not always happen but it should.
-The next best solution is that an organization acquires an email management system that stores all emails old and new for current and former employees.
+The best solution is that emails be reviewed regularly by each employee.
+The emails that are part of the official record get stored in an organized electronic filing system, such as a shared drive that is accessible to authorized employees or an electronic document records management system (EDRMS).
+I know employees don’t always do this, but they should.
+An alternative solution is that an organization acquires an email management system that stores all emails, old and new, for current and former employees.

 Our hope is that this new guideline will make it easier for public bodies to estimate a fee and easier for applicants to understand the fee being charged.

 We think our 3 minutes is reasonable, but try it, search your email account and time how long it took your computer to deliver the search result and then the time to move those results to a separate file or flash drive.
 As you are working on a fee estimate, you should review section 9 of FOIP, section 6 and 7 of the FOIP Regulations or section 9 of LA FOIP and sections 5 and 6 of the LA FOIP Regulations.
 For a report that analyzes a fee estimate, see Review Report 119-2026.